pitt-crc/user-manual/docs/getting-started/step3/getting-started-step3-resources.md

 # How to Request Computing Resources

-Because CRC operates a shared resource for the Pitt research community, there needs to be a tool that ensures fair and equitable access.
-CRC uses the [**Slurm workload manager**](https://slurm.schedmd.com/quickstart.html) to accomplish this.
+Because CRCD operates a shared resource for the Pitt research community, there needs to be a tool that ensures fair and equitable access.
+CRCD uses the [**Slurm workload manager**](https://slurm.schedmd.com/quickstart.html) to accomplish this.
 Slurm is a batch queueing system that will allocate resources based on defined policies.
-CRC supports both interactive work and batch processing.
+CRCD supports both interactive work and batch processing.

 ## Requesting Computing Resources for Interactive Work